 Cutting back on caffeine may ease symptoms of anxiety and insomnia.
-Women should also limit alcohol to one drink a day.
+Women should also limit alcohol to 1 drink a day.

 Giving up smoking can lower the risk of heart disease, osteoporosis, and many types of cancer, such as lung and cervical cancer.
 There are medicines and smoking cessation aids that can help a woman quit, such as nicotine patches and gums.
 Support groups and smoking cessation classes can also help.
 The programs that work best use a mix of behavior changes and medicines.

 Relaxation techniques can help a woman cope with stress.
-Some ways to do this are meditation, deep breathing, progressive relaxation, yoga, and biofeedback.
+Some ways to do this are medicine, deep breathing, progressive relaxation, yoga, and biofeedback.